-READ 5337 (3-3-0) Pedagogy of Reading III (Literature & Visual Representation)
+READ 5337 (3-3-0) Pedagogy of Reading III (Literature & Visual Representation) (READ 4337)

 This course will survey children's and young people's literature as well as visual representations of reading material in various media.
 The teacher candidate will be required to read and create a database of literature for his/her level of certification.
+This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.
 Fall, Spring, Summer.

-READ 5338 (3-3-0) Pedagogy of Language Arts
+READ 5338 (3-3-0) Pedagogy of Language Arts (READ 4338)

 In this course the teacher candidate will learn strategies for teaching the grammatical and structural elements of Language Arts as well as the writing elements.
 In addition, the teacher candidate will learn how to assess writing assignments in alignment with state standards and state assessments.
+This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.
 Fall, Spring, Summer.